seanox/virtual-environment/README.md

 # Description
 The workspace project provides a portable, file-based working environment with a modular structure for developers and users.
-It allows tools, applications and services to run within a self-contained workspace using predefined paths and configurations, while attempting to avoid changes to the host system.
+It allows tools, applications and services to run within a workspace using predefined paths and configurations, while attempting to avoid changes to the host system.

 Stored on a virtual disk, the workspace can be attached, detached and transferred between Windows installations on different machines.
 A Windows-based